cancui0403/tggl/README.md

 ### Hierarchical Sparsity

 This overlapping group structure imposes **hierarchical sparsity**.
 If the coefficient group for a parent node is shrunk to zero, the coefficients for all its descendant nodes are automatically forced to zero.
-This allows the model to select features that are effective at different granularities—for example, selecting a variant that affects all tasks (global signal) versus one that affects only a specific subgroup of tasks (local signal).
+This allows the model to select features that are effective at different granularities.
+For example, selecting a variant that affects all tasks (global signal) versus one that affects only a specific subgroup of tasks (local signal).

 ## Installation